-12.00 Miscellaneous Provisions
+Miscellaneous Provisions

-.01 How Contract Affected by Provisions Being Held Invalid
+How Contract Affected by Provisions Being Held Invalid

-If any provision of this Agreement is held invalid, the remainder of this Agreement shall not be affected thereight such remainder would then continue to conform to the terms and requirements of applicable law.
+If any provision of this Agreement is held invalid, the remainder of this Agreement shall not be affected therest if such remainder would then continue to conform to the terms and requirements of applicable law. terms and requirements of applicable law.

-.02 State or Territorial Law
+State or Territorial Law .02

-Nothing in the Agreement shall require the MPO to observe or enforce compliance with any provision thereof, perform any other act or do any other thing in contravention of any applicable state law: Provided, that if any of the provisions of the Agreement violate any applicable state law, the MPO will at once notify the Department in order that appropriate changes and modifications may be made by the Department and MPO to the end that the MPO may proceed as soon as possible with the Project.
+Nothing in the Agreement shall require tha MPO to observe or enforce compliance with any provision thereof, perform any other act or do any other thing in contravention of any applicable state law: Provided, that if any of the provisions of the Agreement violate any applicable state law, the MPO will at once notify the Department in order that appropriate changes and modifications may be made by the Department and MPO to the end that the MPS may proceed as soon as possible with the Project.

-13.00 Execution of Agreement
+Execution of Agreement 13.00

-This Interlocal Agreement may be simultaneously executed in several counterparts, each of which so executed shall be deemed to be an original, and such counterparts together shall constitute one and the same instrument.
+This Interlocal Agreement may be simultaneously executed in several counterparts, each of which so executed shall te deemed to be an original, and such counterparts together shall constitute one and the same instrument.

-14.00 Constitutional or Statutory Duties and Responsibilities of
+Constitutional or Statutory Duties and Responsibilities of 14.00